-Exterior walls in Building America homes at the 30% performance level in Marine climates are usually wood-frame construction with 2x6 framing and cavities insulated with fiberglass batts, spray-applied cellulose, or low-density spray-applied foams.
-The 2x4 framing with insulating sheathing may also be acceptable in parts of the Marine region with fewer heating degree days.
+Exterior walls in Building America Homes at the 30% performance level in Mixed-Humid climates are usually wood-frame construction with 2x6 framing and cavities insulated with fiberglass batts, spray-applied cellulose, or low-density spray-applied foams.
+The 2x4 framing with insulating sheathing may also be acceptable in parts of the Mixed-Humid climate region with fewer heating degree days.
 In general, insulating sheathing is not necessary to meet the 30% savings goal if 2x6 wall construction is used.
-However, insulating sheathing of sufficient thickness and a perm rating of 1 or higher moves the condensation temperature out of the framing and allows for the use of interior vapor retarders with permeability slightly greater than 1 perm, thereby enhancing the inward drying capability of the assembly and reducing the likelihood of moisture problems.
-An interior vapor diffusion retarder with permeability less than 1 perm is recommended if insulating sheathing is not used.
-Fenestration with a maximum U-value of 0.35 and with a SHGC value of 0.4 or lower is recommended, primarily for comfort reasons.
-An interior air barrier is necessary and is most cost effectively obtained using interior gypsum sheathing combined with framing elements, such as draft-stopping and fire-stopping components.
+However, insulating sheathing of sufficient thickness and a perm rating of 1 or higher moves the condensation temperature out of the framing and allows for the use of vapor-diffusion retarders with a permeability of slightly greater than 1 perm, thereby enhancing the inward drying capability of the assembly and reducing the likelihood of moisture problems.
+An interior vapor-diffusion retarder with permeability less than 1 perm is recommended if insulating sheathing is not used.
+Fenestration with a maximum U-value of 0.35 and with a SHGC value of 0.4 or lower is recommended.
+An interior air barrier is necessary and is most cost-effectively obtained using interior gypsum sheathing combined with framing elements, such as draft-stopping and fire-stopping components.
 Installing both interior and exterior air-barrier systems can address the weaknesses of each.
-The air-leakage target should be less than 0.25 CFM50 (ft^3 /min at 50 Pa) per square foot of thermal envelope area.
+The air leakage target should be less than 0.25 CFM50 (ft^3 /min at 50 Pa) per square foot of thermal envelope area.
 The approach to rainwater control is to shed water by layering wall materials in such a way that water is directed downward and outward from the building.
-This principle applies not only to walls, but to assemblies, such as roofs and foundations.
-It also applies to the components that can be found in walls, roofs, and foundations, such as windows, doors, and skylights.
+This principle applies not only to walls, but to assemblies such as roofs and foundations, as well as to the components that can be found in walls, roofs, and foundations, such as windows, doors, and skylights.

-When using slab-on-grade construction in northern Marine climates, it is recommended that the concrete slab be thermally isolated from the ground and outdoor air.
-Insulation is not necessary in southern parts of the Marine region.
+When using slab-on-grade construction in Mixed-Humid climates, it is recommended that the concrete slab be thermally isolated from the ground and outdoor air.
 Passive sub-slab ventilation is recommended to reduce atmospheric air pressure soil gas drivers.
 Crawlspaces may be conditioned by insulating the crawlspace walls and supplying conditioned air either via a dedicated duct or via transfer air from the house with a continuously operating exhaust fan in the crawlspace.
-Alternatively, crawlspaces may be vented and insulated above the crawlspace as long as any ducts located in the crawlspace are well-sealed and insulated.
+Alternatively, crawlspaces may be vented and insulated above the crawlspace if the ducts are located elsewhere.
 The recommended approach for basements includes insulating and conditioning the basement.
-Interior rigid foam insulation is the insulation system of choice for both basement and crawlspace walls because it is not water sensitive.
+Interior rigid-foam insulation is the insulation system of choice for both basement and crawlspace walls because it is not water sensitive.